deanwampler/stampede/README.md

 *Copyright (c) 2013, Dean Wampler, Inc. All Rights Reserved.*<br/>
 *Copyright (c) 2013, Think Big Analytics, Inc. All Rights Reserved.*

 Welcome to *Stampede*, the workflow tool that works as [Cthulhu](http://en.wikipedia.org/wiki/Cthulhu) intended for *nix systems, using `make` for dependency management and task seqeuencing, `bash` for scripting, and `cron` for scheduling.
-Stampede is Apache licensed, open-source software.
+Stampede is Apache-licensed, open-source software.

 *Stampede* originated as an alternative workflow tool for [Hadoop](http://hadoop.apache.org), but it is not limited to Hadoop scenarios.